Treatment Program Details

-Medication-assisted treatment reduces cravings, anxiety, withdrawal symptoms, and post-acute withdrawal syndrome, which can cause severe withdrawal symptoms to recur up to a year after treatment, interfering with an individual’s ability to continue or engage in other therapies.
-Managing these physical issues allows the individual to focus their attention on their psychological, emotional, and spiritual needs through therapy, group meetings, and recovery support groups.
+Medication-assisted treatment is an important part of Caron’s patient-centered treatment plans as it reduces cravings, anxiety, withdrawal symptoms, and post-acute withdrawal syndrome.
+The use of medications to help manage these physical issues allows the individual to focus their attention on their psychological, emotional, and spiritual needs through therapy, group meetings, and recovery support groups.

 Caron uses MAT in combination with interdisciplinary interventions, including evidence-based therapies like dialectical behavior therapy (DBT) and cognitive behavioral therapy (CBT).
 We also assess each patient for mental health issues and other healthcare needs, such as chronic pain, so that we can address them.

 Patients have the choice to continue with medication-assisted treatment for maintenance.
 Post-acute withdrawal syndrome can recur up to a year after treatment and interfere with an individual’s ability to engage in their recovery practices and supports.

 These are some of the medications Caron uses: